davegutz/myStateOfCharge/SOC_Photon/README.md

 38. Capitalized parameters, violation of coding standards, are "Bank" values, e.g. for '2P3S' parallelSerial banks of batteries while lower case are per 12V battery unit.
 39. Signal injection examples:
  Ca0.5;Xts;Xa100;Xf0.1;XW5;XC5;v4;XR;
+40. Expected anomolies:
+  a.  real world collection sometimes run sample times longer than RANDLES_T_MAX.
+When that happens the modeled simulation of Randles system will oscillate so it is bypassed.
+Real data will appear to have first order response and simulation in python will appear to be step.

 ## Accuracy